johnlyzhou/spike-sorting/README.md

 # Spike Sorting

-Spike waveform featurization using variational autoencoders with evaluation on downstream clustering ARI.
+Spike waveform featurization using partitioned-subspace and vanilla variational autoencoders with evaluation on downstream clustering ARI and compared against PCA.